DoD-Platform-One/bigbang/README.md

 If the package has any dependencies that must be installed first (i.e. an operator) you will need to create a file in the package repo - `tests/dependencies.yaml` - with the following contents (note optional values):

-- dependencyname: The top level for each dependency, a simple string, no hypens (use camelcase if multiple words)
+- dependencyname: The top level for each dependency, a simple string, no hyphens (use camelcase if multiple words)
 - git: This should be the direct link to clone the dependency repo, in quotes
 - branch: Optional, pass in a branch to clone the dependency from
 - namespace: Optional, pass in a namespace to install the dependency under (useful if the dependency needs to be